 The Federal Housing Administration (FHA) will insure the loan for the lender against loss in case the buyer cannot meet payments.
 This loan requires the borrower to carry mortgage insurance through FHA.
-These loans are available to borrowers with as little as 3 percent down payment.
+These loans are available to borrowers with as little as three percent down payment.
+Talk with our real estate services to determine if you qualify.

 The Veterans Administration (VA) will guarantee the mortgages offered by private lenders to qualified borrowers of the armed forces, active military personnel, veterans, or their widows.
 In some cases no down payment is required with this type of loan.